 - The smooth muscle of the renal pelvis and ureter become relaxed and dilated, kidneys increase in length and ureters become longer, more curved and with an increase in residual urine volume.

-- Bladder smooth muscle also relaxes, increasing capacity and risk of UTI.
+- Bladder smooth muscle also relaxes, increasing capacity and risk of urinary tract infection.

-- Dilutional anaemia is caused by the rise in plasma volume.
+- Plasma volume increases over the course of pregnancy by about 50%.
+Dilutional anaemia is caused by the rise in plasma volume.
 Elevated erythropoietin levels increase the total red cell mass by the end of the second trimester but haemoglobin concentrations never reach pre-pregnancy levels.

 - A modest leukocytosis is observed.